pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 * Go to the [RStudio download page](https://www.rstudio.com/products/rstudio/download/).
 * Download the installer for the free version for your operating system and install the software.

-Later in the course, you also need to install extensions of the R language.
 If you are not using your computer, check with the administrator to obtain relevant access to the system.

 Alternatively, you can sign-up for a free account to access the [cloud version](https://rstudio.cloud/) of R Studio.
 This account gives you full access to R Studio and R in your browser without the need to install any software.
 The cloud version has the same functionality as the desktop version.

+The free version of the cloud version provides for 15 hours of computing.
+If you need more time, you’ll have to pay for a subscription or install the desktop version.

 I> Before you continue, make sure you have access to R and RStudio.

 Next step is to download the course materials and associate them with RStudio.
 All resources for this workshop (text, slides, images, code and data) are available on the [GitHub](https://github.com/pprevos/r4h2o/) website.
 GitHub is a repository for computer code and associated information for developers to share and collaborate.

 If you use the desktop version of RStudio, then you can download the documents by clicking on the 'clone or download' button and extract the files to your computer.
 Remember to unzip the folder.

 You can open the RStudio project file (`r4h2o.Rproj`) to start playing with the data and code.
 If you use Git, then fork or clone the repository.
 Feel free to create an issue or pull request if you find errors or like to provide additional content.

 {width: 60%}
 ![Initial setup for RStudio desktop version.](https://www.youtube.com/watch?v=uHr71iUySaA)